edanalytics/lightbeam/README.md

 Some details of the design of this tool are discussed below.

 ## Resource-dependency ordering
-JSONL files are sent to the Ed-Fi API in resource-dependency order, which avoids "missing reference" API errors.
+JSONL files are sent to the Ed-Fi API in resource-dependency order, which avoids "missing reference" API errors when populating multiple endpoints.

 # Performance & Limitations